szaumoor/ZSTweaks/ZSTweaks/component_readme.md

 **Component 2130:** Make some Thief HLAs more effective

 - Spike trap: Because it's rather strange that it does magic damage and makes you wonder why the thief would have the ability to do this, it now deals heavy piercing damage.
 (To be fair, the same could be said for the Time Stop trap).
 Rogue Rebalancing, SCS, and ToF also do this.
 - Exploding trap: I feel like 10d6, which is the same damage of the Fireball spell at max level, is very low for an HLA, so now it's 15d6.
 Also, the knockdown effect doesn't admit a saving throw anymore (undocumented in vanilla somehow!).
+Additionally, it's no longer considered a magical effect, uses a power of 6, and the saving throw was changed from Spell to Breath.
 - Assassination: This improves this power in the following ways:
   - Lasts 7 seconds, so it can forgive an extra second of delay to take advantage of the backstab-every-hit effect
   - It disables critical misses for the duration, and one round after